Resolving Fermi, PAMELA and ATIC anomalies in split supersymmetry without R-parity: Conclusion

 In summary, we have investigated the Fermi, PAMELA and ATIC anomalies in the framework of split SUSY without R-parity based on the neutralino decays.
-We have shown that the energy spectra of electron and positron are from not only the direct neutralino decays denoted by $\chi\to e^+ e^- \nu$, but also the decaying chains such as $\chi\to e^+ \nu \mu(\to \nu_\mu e \bar \nu_e)$.
-We have studied both types of channels separately and unitedly in detail.
-We have found that with $\tau_\chi=2\times 10^{26}$ s, slepton-mediated effects could explain the ATIC and PAMELA data well but not for the Fermi and PAMELA data even with a different neutralino lifetime.
-However, by the proper combination of $\chi\to e^+ e^- \nu$ and $\chi\to e^+ \nu \mu(\to \nu_\mu e \bar \nu_e)$, the sneutrino-mediated effects could fit the Fermi and PAMELA data simultaneously.
+We have found that with $\tau_\chi=2\times 10^{26}$ s, slepton-mediated effects could explain the ATIC and PAMELA data well, but a simultaneous explanation of the Fermi and PAMELA data without considering the ATIC is more involved.